Thomas Oliphant (lyricist)

-Thomas Oliphant (1799 – 1873) was a Scottish musician, artist and author whose works were well known in their day.
-He wrote the chorale for the wedding of the future King Edward VII and Queen Alexandra.
-Oliphant wrote the words to "Deck the Hall(s) with Boughs of Holly".
+Thomas Oliphant (1799 – 1873) was a Scottish musician, artist and author.
+He wrote the chorale for the wedding of the future King Edward VII and Queen Alexandra, as well as the words to "Deck the Hall(s) with Boughs of Holly".

 Family background

 Thomas was the fifth son of Ebenezer Oliphant, 7th of Condie and Mary, 3rd daughter of Sir William Stirling, Bt. of Ardoch, Perth and Kinross.
 Thomas was baptised at Forgandenny on Christmas Day in 1799.

 Oliphant was closely related to Carolina Oliphant, Lady Nairne.
 Oliphant had a total of six brothers and sisters.
 His eldest brother was Laurence Oliphant, 8th of Condie, Member of Parliament for Perth from 1832 to 1837.
 Another older brother, Sir Anthony Oliphant, was Chief Justice of Ceylon.
 A third brother, Lt.
 Col. James Oliphant, was Chairman of the Honourable East India Company and it is from this brother that the present chiefly line of Oliphants descend.
 Thomas died unmarried on 9 March 1873 in Great Marlborough Street.